o19s/elasticsearch-learning-to-rank/README.md

 > java -jar bin/RankLib.jar -train train.txt -ranker 6 -save mymodel.txt
 ```

-This line trains against training data `train.txt` to generate a LambdaMART model (ranker 6), outputing a text representation of the model to `mymodel.txt.` Now training, like generating judgments and hypothisizing features is it's own art & science.
+This line trains against training data `train.txt` to generate a LambdaMART model (ranker 6), outputting a text representation of the model to `mymodel.txt.` Now training, like generating judgments and hypothesizing features is it's own art & science.
 Facilities exist in libraries like ranklib to leave out some of the training data to be used as test data to evaluate your model for accuracy.
 Be sure to research all the options available to you to evaluate your model offline.

 Ok, once you have a good model, it can be used as a ranking function to generate relevance scores.
 Yay!